gschmutz/bigdata-spark-workshop/12-dbt-spark/README.md

 - How to generate and serve dbt documentation with the interactive lineage DAG
 - How to query dbt-produced tables from Trino to close the end-to-end pipeline
 - How to define a dbt Semantic Model with entities, dimensions, and measures
+- How to create a time spine model and register it so MetricFlow can power time-series queries
 - How to declare reusable business metrics (`simple`, `ratio`) on top of semantic models
 - How to query metrics using the MetricFlow CLI (`mf query`) without writing SQL